Business

 Market Sizing Framework Generator

-A market sizing framework generator structures the classic TAM, SAM, and SOM analysis investors expect, so you can size an opportunity credibly rather than quoting a vague billion-dollar number.
-Enter your market and the segment you will target first, and it returns a clear template: total addressable market, the serviceable available portion you could realistically reach, and the obtainable share you can win in the near term — each with prompts for the figure, the assumption behind it, and the source to validate it.
-Founders use it when writing a pitch deck or business plan, and product teams to decide whether a market is worth entering.
-Showing your working, not just the conclusion, is what makes a market size believable.
-Replace the placeholders with real numbers and cite your sources, then sanity-check that your SOM is a defensible fraction of the SAM.
+Enter your market and the segment you will target first, and the tool returns a TAM/SAM/SOM framework: total addressable market as customer count times average annual spend, serviceable available market narrowed to your segment by geography and fit, and serviceable obtainable market as a realistic near-term share.
+Each layer includes prompts for the assumption behind it and the data source to validate it.
+Founders use it when writing a pitch deck or business plan, and product teams to evaluate whether a market is worth entering.
+Showing your working — customer count, average spend, share assumption — is what makes a market size credible to investors.
+Replace the placeholders with real numbers and cite your sources.

 How to use